Fraud and Compliance

 At the same time, 19% of organisations also say they experience fraud frequently, and another 33% say it happens occasionally, making it a regular part of operations rather than a rare event.

-Today’s attacks are also more sophisticated.
+Today’s fraud attacks are also becoming more sophisticated and more difficult for finance teams to detect manually.
 Business email compromise affects 45% of organisations, while impersonation fraud has risen to 40%.
 The report also highlights emerging threats, with 6% of respondents experiencing deepfake video or audio attacks for the first time.

-While the report highlights the continued rise of advanced, technology-driven fraud, it also shows that AI adoption in finance operations isn’t keeping pace.
+While the report highlights the continued rise of advanced, AI-enabled fraud, it also shows that AI adoption in finance operations and fraud detection isn’t keeping pace.

 Only 27% of organisations are using AI in spend management processes, while 59% aren’t using it at all.

-That gap leaves teams relying on manual checks or disconnected systems to detect and prevent fraud.
+That gap leaves finance teams relying on manual fraud checks or disconnected systems to detect and prevent fraudulent activity.

 This is where AI has the potential to offer significant advantages.
 Solutions like Verify and Intelligent Audit apply AI capabilities across expense and invoice processes, helping teams catch issues earlier and reduce manual review.